chkarthik17/Github--project/README.md

 - [ ] Add more GitHub metrics (contributions, issues, PRs)
 - [ ] Implement search functionality
 - [ ] Add profile comparison feature

-## Contributing

-Pull requests are welcome!
-For major changes, please open an issue first.

-## License

-ISC

-## Author

-Karthik

-## Support

-For issues and questions, please create an issue on GitHub.

----

 **Built with ❤️ using Node.js, Express, and MySQL**